 After your RooterNOW® of Charleston, SC plumber has inspected your sewer system and determines that your pipe is damaged first step is to clear out the pipe.
 This can be done through water jetting or hydro-jetting which forces water through the pipe to eliminate all clogs and debris.
 If this isn’t an option, any obstructions will be removed through other methods.
 Once the pipe is clear, then the sewer pipe relining begins.
 Instead of removing the old pipe and installing a new one, a new pipe will be installed inside the old one.

 Although some digging may be required it’s not to the extent it used to be.
 The latest technology is called trenchless sewer repair which means we can repair or even replace your sewer line completely without having to dig up your yard.

-How Is Sewer Pipe Lining Installed?
+How Does Sewer Pipe Relining Work?

 First the sewer pipe is cleaned with a high pressure water jetter that removes all roots and sludge and a sewer pipe video inspection is made to determine the length of pipe that has to be relined.
 Then a long special fabric tube is cut to the correct length and the self hardening part A and part B epoxy resins are mixed and used to completely saturate the fabric tube.

 The fabric tube is then either pulled into the broken pipe or air pressure is used to shoot the liner into the pipe (see video below).
 Then the fabric tube is inflated with air for 2-4 hours while the resin hardens.

 After the new liner is fully cured, a final pipe video inspection is made for quality control.